 After graduating Cum Laude with a film degree from the University of Denver, Lam had the opportunity to work with Rick Ramage, a seasoned Hollywood director.
 With Rick he edited the PBS feature musical, "Ichabod," and thus started his pro career.
-Over his past eight years in the film biz Lam has written and directed his very own short film, "The Silent Child," edited five different feature-length documentaries, and worked on countless commercial projects.
+Over his past decade in the film biz Lam has written and directed his very own short film, "The Silent Child," edited five different feature-length documentaries, and worked on countless commercial projects.
 His ability to take a pile of footage and turn it into a compelling story is uncanny.
 His intense attention to detail is annoying at times.
 And, his speed is simply unmatched.

 This guy has been with us since the beginning and we couldn’t do it without him.

 CARLY "THE COWPOKE" CHABENJust like any good cowpoke Carly can wrangle.
 But instead of driving steer across a moonless prairie or wrestling baby calves to the ground she wrangles deadlines, schedules, shot lists; all the hard to come by particulars that make a good production work.